 Result 1.
-Overbidding is prevalent in both treatments, especially in second-price auctions and by Blue bidders under negative externalities.
+Overbidding is prevalent in both treatments, especially in the SPA and by Blue bidders under negative externalities.

 Because our theoretical predictions in Section 4 are made based on equilibrium analysis, we can expect that there will be more inconsistency with the predictions in situations where overbidding is more severe.

-Prediction 2 in Section 4 predicts that the Blue bidders' bids decrease in the externality level when the Red bidder wins the object.
+Prediction 2 in Section 4 predicts that the Blue bidders' bids decrease in the level of externalities when the Red bidder wins the object.
 As can be seen in Table 3, in our experiments, the Red bidder wins only in the case of positive externalities.
+Table 6 shows that the coefficients for e are all negative but they are economically and statistically significant only in the FPA in columns (1) and (3).
+Therefore, our data are consistent with the prediction about the Blue bidders' bids in Prediction 2 only in the FPA, not in the SPA.
+This result is due to the